nrayamajhee/moksha/README.md

 # Moksha

 This is an experimental video game written in rust.
 Building an editor of some sorts is the first priority; the actual game will follow.
-Keep note that this can be used as a library but is not intended as such since the code quality and feature set has a long way to go before being library worthy.
+Keep note that this can be used as a library but is not intended as such since the code quality and feature set have a long way to go before being library worthy.

 After many attempts and blunders, I have finally settled for wasm-bindgen.
 My first attempt was to try three-rs (<https://gitlab.com/nrayamajhee/moksha-three>).
 It was a good starting point, but I eventually learned some WebGL and GLSL, which led me to abandon three-rs's three-js like abstraction.
-I then thought, I would instead write my own vulkan renderer (<https://gitlab.com/nrayamajhee/moksha-vk>), which turned out to be an agonizing journey that was well beyond my capabilities.
+Then I thought, I would instead write my own vulkan renderer (<https://gitlab.com/nrayamajhee/moksha-vk>), which turned out to be an agonizing journey that was well beyond my capabilities.
 Hence, I am here, using wasm-bindgen's webgl binding.
 Hopefully someday WebGPU kicks off and drags me back to vulkan like code base.

 ## Preview

 The entire project is deployed at <http://moksha.rayamajhee.com>.
-This is continuously deployed with every commit in `master`.
+This is continuously deployed with `master`.
+If you want to see the latest changes, the staging build is deployed at <https://nrayamajhee.gitlab.io/moksha>.

 This was the initial setup for `moksha-three`.
 My goal is to eventually write abstractions (editors, shaders, etc.) to be able to recreate this: